refactorthis/funcy/readme.md

 })
 ```

-As you can see, the TypeScript type is inferred at compile time, allowing strong typing of all request and response parameters to your API.
+You'll notice that the handler itself does not contain any parsing, validation or error handling logic, we adhere to the single-responsibility-principle here and handle all other aspects in middleware, configurable at either api or handler level.

 ![example image](docs/static/example-strongly-typed.png)

+As you can see above, the TypeScript type is inferred at compile time, allowing strong typing of all request and response parameters to your API, almost by magic.

 funcy also has a full middleware pipeline, allowing you to control things like CORS, content negotiation, encoding, security header best practices, etc. all out of the box.
 All you need to do is ctrl+space to see the options.
 Options can either be set as default for the whole api, or overridden for each handler

 ![example image](docs/static/example-autocomplete.png)

+## Getting Started

-## Installation
+### Installation

 ```bash
 pnpm add @funcy/api